"Land Management, Restoration and Emergency Response: The LTBB Brownfields Program"

 - EPA reports show that groundwater supplies drinking water to approximately 50 percent of the nation's overall population and 99 percent of the population in rural areas.
 Individuals that use private wells may be at risk of being exposed to groundwater contamination caused by a nearby brownfield site.
 Many contaminants are odorless and tasteless, leaving the consumer unaware of their presence.
 Those who rely on groundwater should educate themselves about the surrounding area.
 Become aware of current or past nearby facilities to understand the risks of contamination to a specific private well.

-Funded through a grant from the EPA’s 128a CERCLA program, the major elements of the LTBB Brownfields Program include:
+Funded through a grant from the EPA’s 128a CERCLA program, the Four major elements of the LTBB Brownfields Program include: